 BOND: What was the Shuttlesworth case about?

-MARSH: It was a summary judgment case on segregation, the coming and going in the Albert case in Alabama.
+MARSH: It was a summary judgment case on segregation, the coming and going out of a case in Alabama.

 BOND: Fred Shuttlesworth.